 When formulating accounting metrics for its disclosure topics, SASB considers the existing body of reporting standards and uses existing metrics whenever possible.
+SASB references metrics already in use by industry, from roughly 200 entities, such as CDP, EPA, OSHA, GRI, and industry organizations such as IPIECA, EPRI and GRESB.
 Harmonizing SASB standards with existing reporting standards avoids additional costs for companies and aligns SASB’s work with global corporate transparency efforts.